Printcart/php-printcart-sdk/README.md

 ```

 ### Requirements
 PHPPrintcart uses Guzzle extension for handling http calls.
-So you need to have the curl extension installed and enabled with PHP.
+So you need to have the guzzlehttp extension installed and enabled with PHP.
 >However if you prefer to use any other available package library for handling HTTP calls, you can easily do so by modifying 1 line in each of the `get()`, `post()`, `put()`, `delete()` methods in `PHPPrintcart\GuzzleRequest` class.

 ##### How to get the permanent access token for a shop?